 Instructions

-4. Enjoy right away or transfer to a sealed container and store in the fridge.
+4. Store: Enjoy right away or transfer to a sealed container and store in the fridge.
 It will continue thickening in the fridge and will keep for up to 1 week.

 Notes